pingcap/docs-cn/performance-tuning-methods.md

 In this TPC-C workload:

 - The average latency and P99 latency of all SQL statements are 477 us and 3.13 ms, respectively.
-The average latencies of the commit statement, insert statement, and query statement are 2.02 ms, 609 ms, and 468 us, respectively.
+The average latencies of the commit statement, insert statement, and query statement are 2.02 ms, 609 us, and 468 us, respectively.
 - The average connection idle time in transactions `avg-in-txn` is 171 us.

 The average query latency is significantly greater than `avg-in-txn`, which means the main bottleneck in transactions is inside the database.